The Life Expectancy of Solar Panels

 The Eco Experts provide information to help you get on your Eco journey, through this site you will find answers to many questions that you may have.

-Get a free no obligation quote from up to 4 local MCS accredited installers by completing the form at the top of the page
+Get a free no-obligation quote from a local installer by completing the form at the top of the page

 How long do solar panels last?

 Solar panels are increasingly becoming a popular way to provide energy to UK houses, due in large part to rising energy bills and carbon emissions.
 The newer solar panel models in the market are expected to have 40-50 year lifespans and warranties to protect them for at least half that time.

 The warranties also guarantee the performance level of the panels over their first 25 years.
 Most warranties guarantee that performance will not drop below 80% by the end of the warranty period.
 Some panels have been known to still be more than 80% efficient by the end of their life.

 With care and attention, solar panels could potentially last over forty years after installation, although their performance will have deteriorated marginally over that time.
 The 40-50 year life expectancy goes for both monocrystalline and polycrystalline solar panels.
 Less is known about the lifespan of thin film panels at the moment but, as they also have 25 year warranties as standard, they are expected to match the long life of crystalline panels.
 The size and wattage of the system should not impact its lifespan.

 What can I do to extend the life of my solar panels?

 Solar panels are built to endure harsh and unpredictable weather conditions over a long period of time.
 For this reason, solar panels are very durable and there is little maintenance or repairs needed to expand their life.
 Generally, keeping the panels clean and in good condition should allow them to work at high efficiency for a very long time.

 You should also regularly check the output of the panels, either from the inverter or on your monitoring system.
 Therefore, if the output is less than expected you can quickly find out why and get your panels back up to optimum efficiency.